 Non-performing Information Systems (IS) and cyber security

-Inadequate IS (including the infrastructure) could have a significant impact on the company’s business processes and, consequently, the results.
-The likelihood and vulnerability are low to moderate as a range of mitigating actions have been taken.
+Inadequate or non-performing IS (including the infrastructure) could have a significant impact on the company’s business processes and, consequently, the results.
+The likelihood and vulnerability are moderate as a range of mitigating actions have been taken.

-The major IS risks include the risk of faults in IS operations, interruptions, loss of data, unauthorised system access and other events as a result of insufficient cyber security.
+The major IS risks include the risk of faults in IS operations, interruptions, loss of data, unauthorised system access and other events as a result of insufficient cyber security controls and monitoring, or poorly managed system changes and new implementations.
 Information Systems are of importance to Kendrion, both in terms of the risks and business support.
 Kendrion’s Executive Board, in particular, the CFO bears the overall IS responsibility.
 Kendrion has implemented a corporate IS policy and strategy that governs:

 - The arrangements for IS decision-making including which decisions can be made at which level (central or local);